SpikeInterface/probeinterface/doc/overview.rst

 ------------

 To record neural electrical signals, extracellular neural probes are inserted in the brain.
-Neural probes are (usually) multi-channel arrays able to record from multiple electrodes simultaneously, spanning from a few channels (e.g. tetrodes) to high-dense silicon probes (e.g. Neuropixels - with up to 384 recorded channels).
+Neural probes are (usually) multi-channel arrays able to record from multiple contacts simultaneously, spanning from a few channels (e.g. tetrodes) to high-dense silicon probes (e.g. Neuropixels - with up to 384 recorded channels).

 These probes (especially silicon probes) generally have a complex layout (or geometry) and can be connected to the